sakkke/sakkke-xnVjeElxXXdZVuW4Lc7MB/README.md

 <details open>

 - Simple
+- The future me makes the present me.
+- The break is better than to keep working.
+- Sleep gives fresh ideas.
+- Avoid multitasking as much as possible.
 - [*Colorful is better than colorless.*](https://github.com/catppuccin/catppuccin#-design-philosophy)
 - [*Explicit is better than implicit.*](https://peps.python.org/pep-0020/#the-zen-of-python)
 - [*Flat is better than nested.*](https://peps.python.org/pep-0020/#the-zen-of-python)